 4. Long distance travel.
 Professionals who travel overnight for business can deduct their airfare, hotel bills, and other expenses.
 If you plan your trip right, you can even mix business with pleasure and still get a deduction.
 However, IRS auditors closely scrutinize this deduction.
 To avoid unwanted attention, you need to keep proper records and understand the limitations on this deduction.

 5. Long-term assets.
 A long-term asset is business property that you reasonably expect to last for more than one year.
 For professionals, this typically includes items such as office furniture, computer equipment, medical, dental, or other specialized equipment, buildings, automobiles, and books.
-There are two basic ways you can deduct long-term assets: by depreciating them (deducting some of the cost each year over the asset's useful life) or by using Section 179 of the Internal Revenue Code to deduct the entire cost in one year.
+The cost of many such assets, other than real estate, can be deducted in a single year using the de minimis safe harbor (allowing assets that cost up to $5,000 to be currently deducted) or Internal Revenue Code Section 179 expensing.
+Assets that can't be fully deducted in one year must be depreciated over several years--anywhere from 3 years to 39 years for commercial real estate.

 6. Home office deduction.
 If, like many professionals, you regularly work at home, you may be able to claim the home office deduction.
 (Sometimes you can use this deduction even if you have an outside office where you do the bulk of your work.)
 However, if you want to use this deduction, you must learn to do it properly.
 There are strict requirements you must follow.
 How you claim the deduction will depend in part on what type of business entity you have.